 Alcoholics Anonymous is a fellowship of men and women who share their experience, strength and hope with each other that they may solve their common problem and help others to recover from alcoholism.
 The only requirement for membership is a desire to stop drinking.
 There are no dues or fees for AA membership; we are self-supporting through our own contributions.
 AA is not allied with sect, denomination, politics, organization or institution; does not wish to engage in any controversy, neither endorses nor opposes any causes.
 Our primary purpose is to stay sober and help other alcoholics to achieve sobriety.

-12 Steps Program for Alcohol Treatment
+12 Steps Program in Treatment of Alcohol Addiction

-The Twelve Steps of Alcoholics Anonymous:
+The Twelfe Steps of Alcoholic Anonymus

 1. We admitted we were powerless over alcohol—that our lives had become unmanageable.